lee-zhg/devops101/Lab1/README.md

 5. Review the `Container registry region`.

 6. Change the `Container registry namespace` to the one that you created earlier.
+The command below should retrieve your registry name space.

+    ```
+    echo $CRNAMESPACE
+    ```

 > Note, The `Container registry namespace` must be unique for us.icr.io, you can also use the timestamp if necessary.